enzo-project/enzo-e/doc/source/devel/eos-fluidprops.rst

 .. note::

-   It’s a little unclear how well this visit design pattern works with compute kernels.
+   It’s a little unclear how well this visitor design pattern works with compute kernels.
    At the end of the day, it may make sense to just drop the ``visit`` method.
    (The method's complexity may not be worthwhile)